sf202/PointsofInterestExplorer_CSC4710/docs/Proposal.md

 ### Assumptions:

+As we build the Points of Interest Explorer, we're operating under several key assumptions that guide the development and community engagement of our platform:

-- POIs are verifiable through open-source datasets.
+- **Verifiable POIs**: All Points of Interest (POIs) are expected to be verifiable through open-source datasets.
+Our data integrity is paramount, ensuring users can trust the accuracy of the information provided.

-- User contributions (reviews, stories, tags) are moderated to ensure quality and relevance.
+- **Moderated Contributions**: User contributions, including reviews, stories, and tags, undergo a moderation process.
+This ensures the quality and relevance of the content, maintaining a high standard for the information shared on our platform.

-- The platform encourages active community participation, assuming users are motivated to share their local knowledge and experiences.
+- **Community Participation**: We believe in the power of community knowledge and experiences.
+The platform is designed to encourage and leverage active community participation, assuming that users are enthusiastic about sharing insights about their locales.